Gabriel Teodros: 2012: Colored People's Time Machine and CopperWire

-2014: Children Of The Dragon and Evidence Of Things Not Seen
+2014: Children of the Dragon and Evidence of Things Not Seen

-On May 7, 2014, Teodros independently released the album Children Of The Dragon with Washington, DC-based producer AirMe.
+On May 7, 2014, Teodros independently released the album Children of the Dragon with Washington, DC–based producer AirMe.
 Teodros met AirMe in 2011 during a 24-hour layover in Washington, DC while traveling between the cities of Addis Ababa, Ethiopia and Seattle, WA.
 They recorded their first song together that day, before co-creating 20 more tracks together the following month.
-The title Children Of The Dragon is a reference to mythology Teodros first heard of in Haile Gerima's film Teza.
+The title Children of the Dragon is a reference to mythology Teodros first heard of in Haile Gerima's film Teza.

-On October 28, 2014, Teodros released the album Evidence Of Things Not Seen with Auckland, New Zealand-based producer SoulChef, and featured vocals from Jonathan Emile, Shakiah and Sarah MK.
-The album Evidence Of Things Not Seen and its title was largely inspired by James Baldwin, and it was released within a full-size book of Teodros' lyrics.
+On October 28, 2014, Teodros released the album Evidence of Things Not Seen with Auckland, New Zealand–based producer SoulChef, and featured vocals from Jonathan Emile, Shakiah and Sarah MK.
+The album and its title were largely inspired by James Baldwin, and it was released within a full-size book of Teodros' lyrics.
 City Arts Magazine described it as the best album of Teodros' career.

-Touring and other work

-Teodros currently DJs on KEXP 90.3 FM in Seattle, WA.
-He was also a founding DJ for Zulu Radio on KBCS 91.3 FM.